July Birthstone

 How to Choose Ruby Jewelry

-When shopping for ruby jewelry, color is paramount.
-The finest rubies exhibit a vivid, saturated red with no brown or orange undertones.
-A slight blue hint — the hallmark of "pigeon's blood" color — is the most prized trait in the ruby world.
+When shopping for ruby jewelry, color matters most.
+The finest rubies show a vivid, saturated red with no brown or orange undertones.
+A slight blue hint (the hallmark of "pigeon's blood" color) is the most prized trait.

 • 1.
 Color first: Vivid, saturated red is most desirable.
-Avoid stones that are too dark (appearing nearly black) or too light (closer to pink sapphire).
+Avoid stones that are too dark (nearly black) or too light (closer to pink sapphire).

 • 2.
 Clarity: Some inclusions are expected in natural rubies.
-Completely eye-clean stones are rare and command a significant premium.
+Eye-clean stones are rare and carry a big premium.

 • 3.
-Cut: Well-cut rubies maximize brilliance and color saturation.
-Oval, cushion, and round cuts are the most popular shapes.
+Cut: A well-cut ruby maximizes brilliance and color saturation.
+Oval, cushion, and round are the most popular shapes.

 • 4.
-Treatment disclosure: Most rubies are heat-treated — this is accepted and should be disclosed.
-Glass-filled rubies are significantly less valuable and require different care.
+Treatment disclosure: Most rubies are heat-treated.
+This is accepted and should be disclosed.
+Glass-filled rubies are much less valuable and require different care.

 Explore Ruby Jewelry Ideas